LuisEspinosa7/msvc-user-courses-kubernetes/README.md

-# Courses Users - EXAMPLE MICROSERVICES (BACKEND)
+# Courses Users - EXAMPLE MICROSERVICES WITH KUBERNETES (BACKEND)

 Courses Users are microservices for creating courses and add user to them.
 It's quite useful to play around with different architectures and technologies.
-They comunicate to each other by using feign client and are over EC2 instances in this specific approach (repository), you may find different deployment options on the other repositories in my github.
+They comunicate to each other by using feign client and are over kubernetes pods in this specific approach (repository), you may find different deployment options on the other repositories in my github.
 This WEB APP's backend was developed by Luis Espinosa Llanos using a microservice approach and the following technologies and tools were used:

 <table style="width:100%">
   <tr>